-The threat of climate change has been dealt with as a “global” issue on the international political agenda since the late 1980s.
-The conventional assumption was that global environmental problems such as climate change could only be handled through national governments and international cooperation.
-However, local governments have been also central actors in climate change governance over the past decade.
-At the same time, the role of metropolitan city governments is becoming more important to tackle the problem of climate change.
+The problem of climate change has been dealt with as a serious global issue in the international community, and is something which affects and threatens all of the countries in the world.
+The conventional assumption was that the threat of climate change could only be handled through national governments and international institutions like the United Nations and the European Union.
+However, local governments have been emerging as critical actors in climate change governance over the recent decade.
+In particular, the importance of metropolitan city governments and their international cooperation has been significantly growing, enabling them to tackle this urgent global issue beyond countries’ national boundaries.